MegaFon seeks IPO investors with governance pledge

-MOSCOW MegaFon said the make-up of its board would reflect its focus on good corporate governance, as it sought to attract investors for its planned initial public offering (IPO) after Goldman Sachs (GS.N) dropped out as an underwriter.
+MOSCOW, Oct 11 MegaFon said the make-up of its board would reflect its focus on good corporate governance, as it sought to attract investors for its planned initial public offering (IPO) after Goldman Sachs dropped out as an underwriter.

 The emailed statement came days after Russia's No.2 mobile operator revealed the surprise absence of the U.S. investment bank in the line-up of banks running the deal.
 Sources had previously said Goldman would be one of the lead banks.